 Once the TextGrids have been processed, they appear in a window such as the following.
 The regular corpus view is in the centre, with frequency counts aggregated over the entire set of speakers / TextGrids.
 Note that the transcription column may be blank for many words; this is because in spontaneous speech, the citation / spelled words often have multiple different transcribed forms in the corpus itself.
 To see these various transcriptions, right-click on any word in the corpus and select "List pronunciation variants."
-A new dialogue box will pop up that shows the individual pronunciation variants that occur in the corpus for that word, along with their token frequencies.
-(See also Pronunciation Variants.)
+A new dialogue box will pop up that shows the individual pro-